CalabreseLab/seekr/README.md

 In this example, we'll calculate similarities between two example fasta files, (e.g., XIST and a set of RNAs we think could be similar to XIST) using the normalization vectors from the human GENCODE set.
-We'll use all kmers from 3 to 6, and label transcripts with unique labels.
+We'll use all *k*-mers from 3 to 6, and label transcripts with unique labels.

 ```python
 import numpy as np